Experienced Toronto DUI Lawyers and Affordable DUI Lawyers in Ontario

 Testing for drug impairment

-If a police officer suspects a driver has drugs in their system, they may demand a roadside oral fluid sample and/or conduct a Standardized Field Sobriety Test.
-If the driver fails the SFST or provides a positive oral sample test, they may be arrested and taken to a police station for further tests, which could include a drug recognition evaluation, providing a blood sample, or additional bodily fluid samples (urine or oral) to confirm previous findings of impairment.
+The authorities take drug impairment seriously.
+In cases where a police officer suspects a driver of being under the influence of drugs, they have the power to request a roadside oral fluid sample or administer a Standardized Field Sobriety Test (SFST).
+Failing the SFST or having a positive oral sample test may lead to arrest and further testing at a police station.
+These additional tests may include a drug recognition evaluation, the submission of a blood sample, or the collection of other bodily fluid samples (such as urine or oral) to confirm suspicions of impairment.

-Penalties for impaired driving
+Penalties for impaired driving In Ontario

 Highway Traffic Act